 But while you’re getting goose bumps (the good kind), what’s happening under your skin?
 Turns out there’s an actual nerve—the vagus nerve—that’s essential for physical and mental well-being.
 It regulates all of our major bodily functions, from digestion to breathing to brain activity.
-Good “vagal tone” (which, by the way, can be improved by the regular practice of yoga), results in better resilience in all aspects of life and health.
+Good “vagal tone” (which, by the way, can be improved by a regular yoga practice), results in better resilience in all aspects of life and health.

 Then there’s oxytocin, known as the “the cuddle hormone,” or, more formally, as Angela described it, “the great facilitator of life.”
 Directly related to feelings of attachment, it’s responsible for those rushes of good feeling that come over us—not only the big ones that flood the system at intense moments like childbirth or making love, but throughout the day as small amounts of oxytocin are released during positive interactions or when we have happy thoughts.

 Where does a yoga retreat, such as ours, come into all this?
 It’s “a love generator,” Angela says, creating opportunities for connection and empathy through share circles, moving in sync with others during yoga and dance classes, and workshops focusing on mindfulness and conscious communication.
-When we pay kind, close attention to one another, research shows, our brains actually synch up, and we become better able to read each other’s emotions and needs, leading to a stronger sense of connection or, in yogic terms, oneness.
+When we pay kind, close attention to one another, research shows, our brains actually synch up, and we become better able to read each other’s emotions and needs, leading to a stronger sense of connection.
 As Swami Kripalu put it, “The key to your heart can be found in the heart of another.”